Three Men and Three Women to Represent Korea at the Aichi-Nagoya Asian Games

 Kim Juhyung is focusing his efforts to compete in the Aichi-Nagoya Asian Games scheduled for September.
 Photo by AFP Yonhap News

-Among the top 15 Korean players in the world rankings, the highest-ranked players will be given priority for Asian Games selection.
-Once three players are selected, those three will represent Korea as the national team.
-If fewer than three of the top 15 ranked Korean players choose to participate, the opportunity will be extended to the top players in the KGA rankings.
-This is based on results from this year's Song-Am Amateur Championship up to the Monday before the final roster submission for the Asian Games.
+The top-ranked Korean players within the world’s top 15 will be given priority for Asian Games selection.
+Once three players are selected, they will represent Korea as the national team at the Asian Games.
+If fewer than three Korean players within the top 15 are willing to participate, the opportunity will be passed to the highest-ranked players in the KGA rankings.
+The selection period runs from the Song-Am Amateur Championship this year until the Monday before the final roster submission for the Asian Games.

-The main point of interest is the final men's roster.
-Since a gold medal comes with a military service exemption, there is a high likelihood that top-ranked professional male players will opt to participate in the Asian Games.
-As of now, the top three Korean players in the world rankings are Im Sungjae (41st), Kim Siwoo (47th), and An Byeonghun (98th), all of whom compete on the PGA Tour.
-However, they have already resolved their military obligations and may choose to forgo the Asian Games.
+The biggest point of interest is the final men’s roster.
+Since a gold medal brings military service exemption, there is a high possibility that top-ranked professional male golfers will choose to participate.
+Currently, the top three Korean men in the world rankings are Im Sungjae (41st), Kim Siwoo (47th), and An Byeonghun (98th), all of whom play on the PGA Tour.
+However, since they have already resolved their military obligations, they may opt out of the Asian Games.

 Kim Sunghyun is ranked 161st in the world, making him the fifth highest-ranked Korean player.
 Photo by AFP News Agency